rust-lang/rust/src/doc/reference.md

 the value of that field.
 When the type providing the field inherits mutability, it can be [assigned](#assignment-expressions) to.

-Also, if the type of the expression to the left of the dot is a pointer, it is automatically dereferenced to make the field access possible.
+Also, if the type of the expression to the left of the dot is a pointer, it is automatically dereferenced as many times as necessary to make the field access possible.
+In cases of ambiguity, we prefer fewer autoderefs to more.

 ### Array expressions